open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 Here are some examples of spam PR's:

-- whitespace changes to README or other files
+- whitespace changes to `README` or other files
 - random changes to files without an accompanying issue or explanation
 - numerous links to unrelated websites or promotes products/services
 - plagiarized content from other sources without permission or proper attribution

 ### How to Deal with Low Quality PR's

-Low quality pull requests unfortunately a lot of time and energy from the maintainer.
+Low quality pull requests unfortunately take a lot of time and energy from the maintainer.
 Here are a few examples of low quality pull requests:

 - pull requests that are incomplete and do not address the entire issue
 - pull requests that lack proper documentation of the changes made